Pylons/pyramid/docs/narr/templates.rst

 case, this is the directory containing the file that defines the ``sample_view`` function.
-Although a renderer path is usually just a simple relative pathname, a path named as a renderer can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
+Although a renderer path is usually just a simple relative pathname, a path named as a renderer can be absolute, starting with a slash on Unix or a drive letter prefix on Windows.
 The path can alternatively be an :term:`asset specification` in the form ``some.dotted.package_name:relative/path``.
 This makes it possible to address template assets which live in another package.
 For example: